Go to Reviews.org AU Edition

 Don’t use your phone while charging

 Third-party companies are coming out with rapid chargers that can actually beat out the name-brand chargers.
 They’re a bit more expensive than your average third-party charger, but they can save you a lot of charging time.
 We’ve been impressed by the Anker USB Type C Wall Charger on Amazon.
-Users say that this bad boy can charge an iPod Pro by 15% in 20 minutes, compared to 6% with a generic charger.
+Users say that this bad boy can charge a compatible device by 15% in 20 minutes, compared to 6% with a generic charger.
 Your mileage may vary, but you can expect about a 1.4x improved charging speed with these 30-watt rapid chargers.

 Watch out for your phone’s temperature